 ‘Lord, that I may see’.

 One of the many hazards in driving a car is when you are in the middle lane and another car sneaks up on your left hand side, and then sits in your blind spot!
 No doubt, you have been in a car or perhaps you have been the driver when this has happened to you?
-The feeling of shock and horror can cause a weakness in the knees, a horrible feeling in one’s stomach, let alone a reaction to the breaks!
+The feeling of shock and horror can cause a weakness in the knees, let alone a reaction to the breaks!
 If the unfortunate smash occurs, one could be tempted to say: “I didn’t see the car”.

 The Gospel reading today is about the cure of a blind man.
 But the story has far deeper implications than just a person receiving his sight back…this story contains a great challenge to all of us, because it is about the ability to see with the eyes of faith!
 The whole Gospel story today is a Drama being acted out, about the different levels of seeing with the eyes of faith, and the various stages of growth in faith.
 So, let’s see if we can get a handle on what is going on in this story, let’s go for an everyday situation like driving the car.
 Well, spiritually speaking, we all have our own personal blind spots.
 Lent is a time to have a look at some of these, and in response to God’s grace, we can make steps to develop a clearer vision, so that we may sharpen our insight into seeing the saving hand of God at work in our lives and within the community.

 Let’s not skip over the actions that take place in the Gospel story, because they all have a profound meaning on us, for all time.
 Let’s take note that it was Jesus who saw the man that had been blind from birth.
 Jesus always sees us; we may think that we are just one in the crowd; no way, Our Lord’s gaze is eternally on each one of us.
 That in itself can be hard to realise, but it is true, and deep down we can appreciate it, but can we SEE it?